 There are a number of different topical medications (drops) available to help control the eye pressure and this, in most cases, tends to be the first line of treatment.
 They are available in both preserved (one bottle) or preservative free (single use containers) formats and vary in the number of times per day they need to be used.
 Most of the drops are very safe to use with minimal if any systemic or eye side effects but we will discuss which drop would be most suitable for you at your consultation.
+These are some of the options available:

 Depending on the type of glaucoma you are diagnosed with, there are a number of laser treatment modalities that can be used to lower intraocular pressure.